Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 First, we need to identify our variables.
 In this case, our variables are teachers and students.
-Now we need to name these variables: number of teachers will be T, and number of students will be S.
+Now we need to name these variables: the number of teachers will be T, and the number of students will be S.